 The ATLAS-2M phase III study was a direct comparison, in which participants were randomly assigned to receive injections of cabotegravir and rilpivirine every four weeks or every eight weeks.

 They had no history of previous treatment failure. 😯🙄😔

 This international study included 1.045 people with HIV who were on their first or second antiretroviral regimen, had viral suppression for at least six months and had no history of previous treatment failure.

-ViiV and Janssen announced in press releases that the study achieved its primary goal by showing that the efficacy of the injectable cabotegravir / rilpivirine combo was similar at 48 weeks, regardless of whether it was administered once a month or every two months.
+ViiV and Janssen announced in press releases that the study achieved its primary objective, showing that the effectiveness of the injectable cabotegravir / rilpivirine combo was similar in 48 weeks, regardless of whether it was administered once a month or every two months.

-In other words, cabotegravir / rilpivirine administered every eight weeks was found not to be inferior to administration every four weeks.
+In other words, cabotegravir / rilpivirine given every eight weeks was found to be no less than every four weeks.

 The companies did not provide viral suppression rates or other detailed data at the time, indicating that they would be presented at an upcoming scientific conference.

-“We are excited to report that for the first time since the HIV / AIDS epidemic began more than 30 years ago, our ATLAS-2M study has shown that it is possible to maintain HIV suppression with an injectable regimen containing two medicines given every two years. months, ”said Smith.
+“We are excited to report that, for the first time since the HIV / AIDS epidemic began more than 30 years ago, our ATLAS-2M study demonstrated that it is possible to maintain suppression of HIV with an injectable regimen containing two drugs administered every two months, ”said Smith.

-In the wake of this, on 2017, I published it (controversial theme inside this really hard head of mine) Injectable PrEP may be on its way!
+In the wake of this, in 2017, I published (a controversial topic within my very tough head) Injectable PrEP may be on the way!

 And, because History matters, the beginning of the Study